elastic/elastic-package/docs/howto/system_testing.md

 ### Test case definition

-Next, we must define configuration for each data stream that we want to system test.
+Next, we must define at least one configuration for each data stream that we want to system test (there can be multiple test cases for the same data stream).

 ```
 <package root>/